jatin837/PE-exps/exp1.md

 ## PROCEDURE
-	- Make the connections as per the schematic and fix the value of V1 and V2 at min level.
++ Make the connections as per the schematic and fix the value of V1 and V2 at min level
-	- Set the value of gate current to 2mA by adjusting the values of V2 and R2.
++ Set the value of gate current to 2mA by adjusting the values of V2 and R2
-	- Give a sinusoidal voltage of 30V at 50Hz and run the simulation for 20ms.
++ Give a sinusoidal voltage of 30V at 50Hz and run the simulation for 20ms
-	- Obtain the characteristics of SCR with anode to cathode voltage on x-axis and anode current on y-axis and analyse
++ Obtain the characteristics of SCR with anode to cathode voltage on x-axis and anode current on y-axis and analyse
-		- forward blocking mode
+	+ forward blocking mode
-		- forward conduction mode
+	+ forward conduction mode
-		- reverse blocking mode
+	+ reverse blocking mode

 ## SCHEMATIC
 ![schematics](static/2.png)